birdflop/BirdTickets/README.md

 6. Add and remove people from tickets.

 # Setup:
-1. Invite the bot to your server https://discord.com/api/oauth2/authorize?client_id=809975422640717845&permissions=0&scope=bot
+1. Invite the bot to your server https://discord.com/api/oauth2/authorize?client_id=809975422640717845&permissions=126032&scope=bot.
-2. Give it admin permissions.
 3. Create a new `tickets` channel category.
 4. Remove `@everyone`'s viewing permissions from `tickets`.
 5. Give your support team permission to the category.
 6. Set the category with `-setcategory`.
-7. Use the `-panel` command wherever you want the panel to be.
+7. (Optional) Use the `-panel` command wherever you want the panel to be.
 8. (Optional) Create a transcript channel with `-setlog`.

 # Support